 BANJOY is a bluegrass band with a unique and personal style.
 Relaxed and friendly on stage, Banjoy plays everything from classic bluegrass and gospel songs to originals and lively instrumentals.
-Harmony singing is an important part of Banjoy’s repertoire, and the top notch instrumental talents of the group are well-known and respected throughout the Midwest and beyond.
+Harmony singing is an important part of Banjoy’s repertoire, and the top-notch instrumental talents of the group are well-known and respected throughout the Midwest and beyond.

 KRISTIE BLACK has been writing and performing music for over 20 years.
 Her sweet, to-the-heart vocals and traditional-style guitar playing make her the favorite of audiences and fellow musicians alike.
 She has performed in bluegrass and gospel groups, taking her music to such places as Texas, Missouri, Illinois, Minnesota, Nebraska, and Wisconsin.
-In 2001 she toured Australia with her husband, Bob Black, playing at that country’s largest bluegrass festival in Harrietville, as well as at other Austrailian music venues.
+In 2001 she toured Australia with her husband, Bob Black, playing at that country’s largest bluegrass festival in Harrietville, as well as at other Australian music venues.
 Kristie has appeared on numerous radio and television programs, and has been prominently featured on several albums, including a duet project with Bob Black called IOWA SONGSCAPE (2001), and a live recording: WON’T YOU TAKE ME TO HINKLETOWN?
 (2009).

 PAUL ROBERTS has been playing bluegrass music since 1978.
 He plays banjo, bass and guitar, and is a singer-songwriter.
 Paul has done a great deal of performing with Eastern Iowa’s premier theatrical group, “The Iowa Theater Artists Company” as well as “The Old Creamery Theater.”
 Paul has fans among bluegrass lovers throughout the state of Iowa and beyond.
 He has been teaching students to play banjo, guitar, bass guitar, and the big bass fiddle for many years, and he teaches at the Strawberry Jam Camp in Strawberry Point as well as Ice Jam and Wurst Jam in Amana.
-Paul plays with the Great Bluegrass Herons, the McPunk Brothers and Goin’ Up Caney, and plays bass in Banjoy and electric guitar in his church band Sharon Praise.
+In addition to playing bass with “Banjoy,” Paul is a member of “The Great Bluegrass Herons,” “The Burlington Street Bluegrass Band,” “Goin’ Up Caney,” and his church band “Sharon Praise.”

-JOY WARD, Banjoy’s newest member, has been playing and singing since an early age.
+Fiddler JOY WARD, Banjoy’s newest member, has been playing and singing since an early age.
 She has a beautiful, expressive singing voice, and has appeared on eighteen different albums ranging from Celtic and folk to cowboy and bluegrass.
 Joy was part of New Mexico’s state champion bluegrass band in 2004.
-Upon moving to Iowa she joined Castle Ridge in 2006 and continues, with her husband, Mark Clark, to entertain audiences across the Midwest.
+Upon moving to Iowa she joined “Castle Ridge” in 2006 and continues, with her husband, Mark Clark, to entertain audiences across the Midwest.
 Joy’s beautiful vocals and original fiddle numbers are a delight to audiences wherever she appears.